surmwill/recycler_unity/README.md

 ```
 public void Clear()
 ```
 Clears the Recycler of all entries and their underlying data.
-A fresh start.

 ### ResetToBeginning
 ```
 public void ResetToBeginning()
 ```
 Resets the Recycler to its very beginning elements.

-Note that this is more efficent than a [`ScrollToIndex`](https://github.com/surmwill/recycler_unity/blob/master/README.md#scrolltoindex) call with an index of 0 and `isImmediate = true` (i.e. an immediate scroll to index 0, our first element).
-The immediate scroll still actually scrolls through all the elements - just in one frame.
-Here we take advantage of knowing we want to return the very beginning of the Recycler by clearing it and then recreating it with the same data.
-This gives us our initial window of entries without all the intermediate scrolling.

 ### ScrollToIndex
 ```